 I am lost.
 The new school year approaches and I’m getting more scared by the day about how I’m going to translate this to my family: I want nothing to do with where and what I am studying.
 I need to take a semester off.
-I’m confused and in this summer alone I’ve explored the possibilities of 8 different career paths.
+I’m confused and this summer alone I’ve explored the possibilities of 8 different career paths.

 Finding the energy to continue writing has not been easy.
 Sometimes the words have not yet come and I stare at blank space.
 I feel mildly depressed.
 Just a steady state of grey.

 My schooling situation truly is a first world problem.
 It’s not ridiculous, but maybe it’s a mere problem.
-There’s so much pressure from family to keep going to school, to not take any breaks or change programs again.
+There’s pressure from family to keep going to school, to not take any breaks or change programs again.
 I’ve switched programs twice before, and the last time I switched back to my second program.
 These were all worthwhile mistakes except for the last time.
 I’d only switched back because I felt lost but wanted to get school over with.

 It’s been five years that I’m in school.
 I’m interested in writing, and I’m enrolled in a Publications program at an art school.
 It’s the wrong choice somehow; I’m at a point where I’m not getting much out of the program anymore.
 I learn nothing.
 My time and money feel wasted.
 I’m in class physically, but not mentally.